hazelcast/hazelcast-mesos/README.md

 java -cp hazelcast-mesos-scheduler.jar HazelcastMain
 ```
-- Run the scheduler by issuing the command below
+- Run the scheduler:

 ```bash
 sh start.sh
 ```
-- Open Mesos UI at `http://localhost:5050`.
-You should see the hazelcast tasks with state `RUNNING` .
+- Open the Mesos UI at `http://localhost:5050`.
+You should see the Hazelcast tasks with state `RUNNING` .

-The scheduler will pull the Hazelcast binaries from web and distribute it to Mesos slaves and starts the Hazelcast nodes. **Hazelcast Scheduler will place only one Hazelcast member per Mesos slave.**
+The scheduler will pull the Hazelcast binaries from web and distribute it to Mesos slaves and start the Hazelcast nodes. **Hazelcast Scheduler will place only one Hazelcast member per Mesos slave.**

-You can control cluster size of the Hazelcast via the REST API it provides.
+You can control the cluster size of Hazelcast via the REST API it provides.
-For example, to scale Hazelcast cluster to 5 nodes issue the following command.
+For example, to scale Hazelcast cluster to 5 nodes, run the following command:

 ```bash
 curl -X POST http://localhost:8090/nodes?nodeCount=5
 ```

-## Running Hazelcast-Mesos via Marathon
+## Running Hazelcast Mesos via Marathon

-You can deploy Hazelcast on Mesos via Marahton.
+You can deploy Hazelcast on Mesos via Marathon.

-To install Marathon, you can refer to https://docs.mesosphere.com/getting-started/datacenter/install/.
+For information on installing Marathon, please refer to https://docs.mesosphere.com/getting-started/datacenter/install/.

-After that,
+After you install Marathon, please perform the following steps:

-- Save the following JSON as `hazelcast.json`
+- Save the following JSON as `hazelcast.json`:

 ```json
 {
   "id": "/hazelcast",